mikera/cljunit/README.md

 ### Testing all Clojure namespaces:

+This is the simplest solution that works for most projects.
+Just be warned: it will run every Clojure test on the classpath.
+Which might be a lot if your imported libraries have a lot of tests in them.

     import mikera.cljunit.ClojureTest;

     public class ClojureTests extends ClojureTest {
     	// automatically test all Clojure namespaces in classpath }

-### Testing all clojure namespaces with a given prefix:
+### Testing all Clojure namespaces with a given prefix:

     import mikera.cljunit.ClojureTest;